 Thus, here are our recommendations for Seattle’s best restaurant burgers.

-The best parts of the burger are the freshly-baked bun and the fact that the meat is juicy and flavorful (unless, of course, you ask for it well-done, whereby all beef immediately loses its appeal).
-Now for the bad part – the price has risen to $18.50 (as of this posting), so when ordering 2 burgers and 2 beers for dinner the bill comes to somewhere around $80, which just seems egregious for a couple of burgers.
+The best parts of the burger are the freshly-baked bun and the fact that the meat is juicy and flavorful, cooked medium rare.
+The only disappointing part is that this burger costs $19 (as of this posting), so when ordering 2 burgers and 2 beers for dinner the bill comes to somewhere around $80, which just seems egregious for a couple of burgers.

-Tip: If there are two of you, order just one burger and split it (it’s plenty of food!)
+PRO TIP: If there are two of you, order just one burger and split it (it’s plenty of food!).

 8 oz.
 Burger & Co.